|

 |||

-doing things in common togetherWe all do things in common together with others, work on them, take part in them.
-Shape them.
-We all cooperate and participate.
+doing, shaping, developing things in common togetherWe all do things in common together with others, work on them, take part in them, shape them – we all cooperate and participate.
 Some of us less, some of us more.
 Some of us learn how to from early on, some of us later in life.
 Some of us take this way of life for granted, some of us not.
 Some of us care, some of us not so much.
 Some of us, of those rather caring ones, wonder...
 What is cooperation, what is participation?
 When are they full, real ones?
 What are they made of?
 How can we have a deeper look at them, understand them?
 How can we develop them further? participation – direct, cooperative, constructive, competentFor those wondering ones (as we are too:), we have put together our experience, gathered while working in and with teams on 'things' large or smaller.

 Soon we have found out that the 'twins' of full, real tools – to assess, compare & develop processes, relations

-In a number of cooperative projects, we have developed 9 groups of elements, processes, 'building blocks' of participation Tools for everyone to assess, evaluate and develop processes as participative, competent, constructive, cooperative and direct.
-To do things together better. · · · tools ▲ systems / applied science, theory and experience behindThe systemic approach – with profound experience as well as solid, well-funded applied science, theory behind – allow for identifying elements and relations which belong to a 'thing'.
-All of them, not less, yet not a single one more than necessary.
-To use as 'tools' (see above) supporting all interested ones.
-The 'thing in common' here being participation.
-How and why it is, may be, competent, constructive, cooperative and direct, a full, real one.
-What is it made of.
-How we can have a deeper look at it, understand it, how can we develop it further. · · · systems ▲ direct participation in politics – part of direct democracy
+In a number of cooperative projects, we have developed ('carved out') 9 groups of elements, processes, 'building blocks' of participation Tools for everyone to assess, evaluate and develop processes as participative, competent, constructive, cooperative and direct.
+To do things together better. · · · tools ▲ systems / applied science, theory and experience behindThe systemic approach – with profound experience as well as solid, well-founded applied science, theory behind – allow for identifying elements and relations which belong to a 'thing'.
+All of them, not less, yet not more than necessary.
+To use as 'tools' (see above) supporting all interested ones. · · · systems ▲ direct participation in politics – part of direct democracy

 As 'the case among cases' we'd like to have a look at direct participation in politics.